EvgenKashuba/my-bash-scripts/hw3_conditions/README.md

-This script gets one number parameter and compare with 10.
-Output odd and even numbers.
+This script gets one number parameter, check it to integer and compare with 10.
+Outputs odd and even numbers in line with natural numbers in set number parameter.